eliasbuchwald/-reddit/PythonImportGuidelines.md

 * This should only be used if there are 10 or fewer symbols to import.
 Otherwise consider using an `import <module> as <alias>` and prefixing all symbols from that module with the appropriate alias.
+If this is done due to there being too many Classes, but only a few functions are needed, then Classes can be prefixed with <alias> and functions can still be imported via `from` syntax.

 ## Symbol exporting, `__all__` and @export
 * Each file should have an `__all__` declaration for constants and variables that are needed outside of the current module.